 Assigning responsibilities to data management ensures data is appropriately identified and managed throughout its lifecycle and is accessible to appropriate stakeholders.
 The University adopts a federated model for data accountability, with a focus on data stewardship, and not data ownership.

-* The list of Data Stewards and Data Administrators can be found on MyUSC (staff intranet).
+* The list of Data Stewards and Data Administrators can be found on MyUniSC (staff login required).